News

 Frequently Asked Questions about Clearfield-Curwensville Low-Head Dam Removal and Public Recreational Whitewater Parks

-1. What is a low-head dam, and why is it being removed?
+1. What is a low-head dam, and why is it proposed to be removed?

 Low-head dams are structures built across rivers or streams to manage water flow, but they are often only a few feet high, creating a "drop" in the water level.
 These dams have limited utility today and can be extremely hazardous, as they create dangerous currents that can trap people and debris.
 Removing dams improves river safety and a community hazard, restores natural ecosystems, and opens the way for recreational use.